Some GOP lawmakers barred from observing closed-door session, viewing Volker transcript

 He argued that, as a member of the Judiciary Committee which oversees impeachment, he should have been allowed to be part of the process.

 Mr. Biggs is also leading the Republican charge to try and censure House Intelligence Chairman Adam Schiff.
-His resolution has over 130 cosponsors, and they plan to force a vote on it later on Wednesday.
+His resolution has more than 130 cosponsors, and they plan to force a vote on it later on Wednesday.

+House Majority Leader Steny H. Hoyer defended Mr. Schiff and dismissed the censure resolution as a transparent attempt to “distract from the President’s damning abuse of power.”

 Sign up for Daily Newsletters